-As the song says, ”the children are our future” and it is our responsibility to protect our future in every way possible.
+As the song says, ” The children are our future,” and it is our responsibility to protect our future in every way possible.
 As parents, we insist our children wear seat belts in cars, wear helmets when they ride their bikes, and look both ways before crossing roads.
-We teach them to not talk to strangers, in person or online, and we show them through our daily actions that their safety and security is our priority.
+We teach them not to talk to strangers, in person or online, and we show them through our daily actions that their safety and security is our priority.

 This need for safety does not stop when we hand our children off to their school.
 They spend the majority of their day on a school campus.
 This is one place they should feel the most secure.
 If our children are concerned about bullies or drugs or shooters in their schools, then they are not going to receive the education they require.
 To give our children the best chance at a future, we must provide them with a safe place to learn.